timlabs/uscode/United States Code/TITLE 24-HOSPITALS AND ASYLUMS/CHAPTER 10-ARMED FORCES RETIREMENT HOME/SUBCHAPTER I-ESTABLISHMENT AND OPERATION OF RETIREMENT HOME.md

 #### (e) Duties of Ombudsman
 * (1) The Ombudsman of a facility shall, under the authority, direction, and control of the Administrator of the facility, serve as ombudsman for the residents and perform such other duties as the Administrator may assign.

-* (2) The Ombudsman may provide information to the Administrator, the Chief Operating Officer, the Senior Medical Advisor, the Inspector General of the Department of Defense, and the Secretary of Defense.
+* (2) The Ombudsman may provide information to the Administrator, the Chief Operating Officer, the Senior Medical Advisor, and the Secretary of Defense.

 #### (f) Staff
 * (1) The Administrator of a facility may, subject to the approval of the Chief Operating Officer, appoint and prescribe the pay of such principal staff as the Administrator considers appropriate to assist the Administrator in operating the facility.